We have a variety of programs for adults planned this year! Join us for monthly Study/Action Circles, Book Group, Sunday Forums, and Classes.

 June 22 – Intimacies by Katie Kitamura

 If you are interested in being on our mailing list or receiving the Zoom link, contact Nancy Brickell or Pat Sonnenstuhl.
-See the OUUC Connect/Realm Directory for contact information.
+Use the contact us form if you don’t have their information.

 ABOUT THE OUUC ADULT EDUCATION PROGRAM